Is It Possible to Copy an Entire Chapter from a Kindle Book?

 - Open your book in Kindle Cloud Reader

-- Navigate to the chapter you want
+- Go to the chapter you want

 - Screenshot each page: